Home Cocktails Cocktail Spice 75

 Did You Know?

-The Spice 75 is inspired by the classic French 75, which was named after a World War I artillery piece due to its powerful kick, and the addition of allspice gives it a unique twist that pays homage to the cocktail's origins.
+The Spice 75 is inspired by the classic French 75, which was named after a French field gun used during World War I, known for its powerful impact—much like the cocktail's refreshing yet robust flavor.

 Spice 75 Variations